AltGr/opam-wiki/Creation-of-OPAM packages.md

 creating OPAM packages, but in case of ambiguities, the ABNF syntax documentation has priority.

-Everything has already be said about files `descr` and `url`, the additions of this section involve only the `opam` files.
+Since everything has already be said about the `descr` and `url` files, this section only involves the `opam` files.

 ## OPAM variables